prezi/gradle-haxe-plugin/README.md

 The Haxe plugin could generate another artifact that includes the built JS/SWC output of the build, plus "header" Haxe files, i.e. Haxe classes that are only `extern`s of the original classes.

 This should be fairly simple to implement wiht the plugin.

+## Rename 'build' task to 'compile'

+So you can go `gradle compile` and `gradle test` on your project.